Moarcas/IntroductionToRobotics/README.md

 <details>
   <summary>
-    Homework 1 - RGB LED
+  ## Homework 1 - RGB LED
   </summary>
-Requirement:
-This assignment focuses on controlling each channel (Red, Green, and Blue) of an RGB LED using individual potentiometers.
-By the end of this task, you will gain experience in interfacing potentiometers with the Arduino and controlling RGB LEDs based on the analog readings.
+  ### Components:
+    * 1 RGB LED
+    * 3 potentiometers
+    * 1 resistor and wires as needed
+  ### Technical Task:
-Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
+    * Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
 This control must leverage digital electronics.
 Specifically, you need to read the potentiometer’s value with Arduino and then write a mapped value to the LED pins.
+  ### Photo:

  </details>